microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

 ```

 By default the _latest_ version of any package specified in a package list will be included in your image.
-It is important to note that each time you rebuild your image it may differ from your previous build as the packages on packages.microsoft.com are periodically updated to resolve security vulernabilities.
+It is important to note that each time you rebuild your image it may differ from your previous build as the packages on packages.microsoft.com are periodically updated to resolve security vulnerabilities.
 This behavior may or may not be desired, but you can always be assured that the most recent build is also the most up to date with respect to CVE's.

 If you want to guarantee that your next build will be reproduced the same way at a later time, CBL-Mariner provides some support for this.
 Each time an image is built, a summary file is generated that lists the explicit packages included in the build.
 The default location of this file is at: _CBL-MarinerTutorials/build/pkg_artifacts/graph_external_deps.json_.
 To capture your build's explicit contents and reproduce the build later, it's important to save this file for later use.
 See [Reproducing a Build](https://github.com/microsoft/CBL-Mariner/blob/2.0/toolkit/docs/building/building.md#reproducing-a-build) in the CBL-Mariner git repository for advanced details.